MichalLytek/type-graphql/docs/middlewares.md

 ### Reusable middlewares

-Sometimes the middleware has to be configurable, just like you pass `roles` array to the [`@Autorized()` decorator](authorization.md).
+Sometimes the middleware has to be configurable, just like you pass `roles` array to the [`@Authorized()` decorator](authorization.md).
 In that case, you should create a simple middleware factory - a function that takes your configuration as a parameters and returns a middleware that use that provided value.

 ```typescript
 export function NumberInterceptor(minValue: number): MiddlewareFn {